Expert Six Sigma Consultants

 Six Sigma uses a variety of statistical and graphical tools in the DMAIC process.
 These include visualization tools such as fishbone (cause & effect) diagrams, scatter plots, bar charts, pareto charts and more.
 In addition, rigorous statistical tools are used to make comparisons of data that go beyond intuition.
 These tools include hypothesis testing, experimental design and regression.

-Lean and Six Sigma
+Lean Six sigma

 Six Sigma Manufacturing

 However, Lean Six Sigma can be used in many industries including financial services (back office order processing), healthcare (health outcomes from procedures) and distribution (order fill rate, mis-ships).
-In fact, these industries, with very high transaction volume, can actually be a better fit for DMAIC process.
+In fact, these industries, with very high transaction volume, can actually be a better fit for the DMAIC process.